 Soft and chewy, these lightly spiced oatmeal cookies have a lovely texture.
 The sweetness of the icing compliments the oatmeal perfectly.
-Delicious with a tall glass of milk or a cup of coffee.
-They're addictive!
+This really is a must try oatmeal cookie, that is delicious with a tall glass of milk or a cup of coffee.
+They're so hard to resist!

-Guys, these cookies are REALLY delicious.
-Don't let the cinnamon in this recipe fool you - you don't taste the cinnamon.
 Instead, you have this blend of deliciousness and if you had to guess what was in it, it would be a mystery.
-It does, however add to the complexity of the flavour and pairs beautifully with the oatmeal.
+It does add to the complexity of the flavour and pairs beautifully with the oatmeal.

 They're so easy to make!

 This is a fool-proof recipe.
 This would be a great recipe to make with kids in the kitchen.
 It's quick to mix up and the icing isn't too messy to work with.

 A simple dip and drip and then the cookies sit until the icing sets.

 You know how some cookies taste amazing when they come out of the oven, but then not so much the next day?

 Well, if they actually last that long, these soft and chewy oatmeal cookies taste fantastic the next day and the day after that!

 I often make these cookies to share with soft oatmeal cookie lovers and I have found out that they hide them away so they do not have to share them.
 Yes they really are that good!